axelvaldez/radical-companies/_posts/2024/2024-01-15-growing-with-renchilada.markdown

  </ul>

 <h1>Process?</h1>
- <p>Big companies may this in-house.
-Smaller companies outsource each or most of these pieces.</p>
+ <p>Big companies may do this in-house.
+Smaller companies outsource some or all of these pieces.</p>
  <p>But there is still the <em>no process</em>> problem.
 Jose&rsquo;s came with the idea to unify all of that into a single process that flows.
 We work this process and then we partner with our customers so they can learn it.</p>

 <h1>But…</h1>